davidair/gmail-attachment-remover/README.md

 ```

 Note that by default, this command will run in "dry-run" mode, i.e. it will print the list of changes but will not actually do them.
-Pass the  --make_changes flag to actually make changes.
+Pass the  --make-changes flag to actually make changes.

 ##  Listing attachments